 "We do not feel like disclosing our faces," he told BikeBiz.

 He added: "Since we are shutting down the business of tens of thousands of Chinese counterfeiters, we receive all kinds of threats on a daily basis, via email, phone, and traditional mail.
 And since I am overseeing all the activities, every take-down process is started in my name."

-The threats he receives may be little more than the hot-air that comes out of carbon lay-up "hair driers" but they are disturbing nonetheless.
-One email starts with an innocuous "how are you doing" but goes on to describe violent sexual assaults on multiple members of Provera's family.
+The threats Provera receives may be little more than the hot-air that comes out of carbon lay-up "hair driers" but they are disturbing nonetheless.
+One email starts with an innocuous "how are you doing" but goes on to describe violent sexual assaults on multiple members of Provera’s family.